-- 70. (1) This Part applies, subject to subsection (2), to the processing of personal data by or on behalf of a controller where the processing is carried out- - (a) for the purposes of- - (i) the prevention, investigation, detection or prosecution of criminal offences, including the safeguarding against, and the prevention of, threats to public security, or - (ii) the execution of criminal penalties,
+- 69. (1) This Part applies, subject to subsection (2), to the processing of personal data by or on 5 behalf of a controller where the processing is carried out- - (a) for the purposes of- - (i) the prevention, investigation, detection or prosecution of criminal offences, including the safeguarding against, and the prevention of, threats to public security, or - (ii) the execution of criminal penalties,

-- (b) by means that- - (i) are wholly or partly automated, or - (ii) where the personal data form part of, or are intended to form part of, a relevant filing system, are not automated. - (2) This Part shall not apply to the processing of personal data- - (a) that occurs in the course of an activity falling outside the scope of the law of the European Union, - (b) by an institution, body, office or agency of the European Union, or - (c) to which section 8(1)(b) applies.
+- (b) by means that- - (i) are wholly or partly automated, or - (ii) where the personal data form part of, or are intended to form part of, a 15 relevant filing system, are not automated. - (2) This Part shall not apply to the processing of personal data- - (a) that occurs in the course of an activity falling outside the scope of the law of the European Union, or - (b) by an institution, body, office or agency of the European Union.